 - is_error (bool) Indicate whether the result should be treated as an exception or a regular result. - result If is_error is False, this can be any object and will be treated as the result of the effect.
-If is error is True, this must be a three-tuple in the style of sys.exc info.
+If is_error is True, this must be an exception.

-effect.testing.fail_effect(effect, exception)
+effect.testing.fail_effect (effect, exception)